 - In episode 2 of Eureka Seven, newcomer Renton Thurston becomes part of the Gekkostate.
 Unfortunately, the entire crew save Eureka seems to be locked into asshole mode and screw around with him for the next few episodes... until a handful of episodes later, it becomes clear pushing Renton will get you seriously messed up, just like the KLF squadrons found out the hard way.

-- Maze Runner starts with the protagonist having amnesia and being unkindly welcome by the surviving group in the maze.
+- The first several chapters of The Maze Runner start with Thomas having amnesia and being unkindly welcome by the surviving group in the maze.

 Live Action TV

 - Kyle in Kyle XY.